Wireless Access Deployment Planning

 Planning wireless AP installations

 When you design your wireless network access solution, you must determine what standards your wireless APs must support, the areas where you want to provide wireless service, and where to locate wireless APs.
+Additionally, you must plan an IP address scheme for your wireless AP’s and wireless clients.
+See the section Plan the configuration of wireless AP’s in NPS below for related information.

 Verify wireless AP support for standards